rizac/me-compute/README.md

 Once downloaded, events and data within a customizable time window can be fetched from the database in order to compute each event Me (Me = mean of all stations energy magnitudes in the 5th-95th percentiles).
-The computed Me are available in several formats: CSV, HDF, HTML and QuakeMl (see Usage below for details)
+The computed Me are available in several formats: CSV, HDF, HTML and QuakeMl (see Usage below for details).

+The download + processing routines can be chained and scheduled on a server to compute the energy magnitude in semi-realtime (e.g. daily or weekly.
+See instructions below)

 ## Installation: